Clause 1 Name

 Clause 7 Special General Meeting

 The Executive Committee may call a Special General Meeting at any time by giving fourteen days’ notice in writing and shall convene such a meeting on the written requisition of ten Full members.
 The objects of the meeting shall be specified in the notice.
+No business shall be transacted unless a quorum of members is present at the time when the meeting proceeds to busines.
+For this purpose, seven Full or Associate members shall constitute a quorum.

 Clause 8 Votes At Meetings